hiyin/ragomics-doc/source/zh/docs/main/index.md

 Ragomics currently supports the following five data formats for upload:

 1. AnnData Upload
+**Important node**:
+Please ensure that anndata key names do not contain "/".
+E.g. adata.obs["date/month"] is invalid.
+It causes issues when the server decomposes the anndata because "/" is going to be treated as a "folder" on cloud storage service.
+It is a known issue and we have resolved it in the latest version but not in the alpha server.
 - Users can add `.h5ad` files by dragging and dropping or clicking the **Add** (![add-button](../../img/data-upload-and-management/anndata-add-button.png)) button.
 - Select the corresponding species information and provide a description of the data.
 - Once the file is selected and all information is filled out, click the **Upload** (![upload-button](../../img/data-upload-and-management/anndata-upload-button.png)) button to start uploading.
 - When the upload status indicates success ![complete-status](../../img/data-upload-and-management/complete-status.png), the data upload is complete.

-2. 10x Data Upload
+1. 10x Data Upload
 - Enter the data name, species information, and data description.
 - Click the **Next Step** button, then click **Add a Sample** to create a new sample row.
 - For multiple samples, add the corresponding number of sample rows.